CHOIR: A Chatbot-mediated Organizational Memory Leveraging Communication in University Research Labs: : Chat-based Helper for Organizational Intelligence Repository

 \subsection{Knowledge Extraction from Conversation}

-\sys{} turns any Slack messages into a piece of reusable knowledge from conversation (DG1), allowing any members to participate in organizational memory maintenance(\textbf{DG4}).
-The follow-up discussion after a Q\&A exchange is shared is likely to have answers to the question that the original questioner could not gain from \sys{}, which may be worth documenting.

-When any lab member sees new knowledge worth keeping, they can summon \sys{} to request a documentation update by mentioning its handle, i.e., \textsf{@CHOIR} in a message (\orangecirclewrap{C} in \autoref{fig:ui_extract}).
-At that point, \sys{} examines the previously shared Q\&A together with the conversation up to the mention, identifies \emph{documentable} content (filtering out personal or social chatter), and drafts a suggested update (\orangecirclewrap{D} in \autoref{fig:ui_extract}).
-The requester can then edit this draft and press \emph{Suggest Update} to forward it to the manager (\orangecirclewrap{E} in \autoref{fig:ui_extract}). \sys{} can be summoned anywhere in Slack.
-For example, if a professor shared a writing tip as part of giving feedback to a student, a professor can summon \sys{} to document the knowledge, which is represented as a new start node in the bottom right corner of Figure~\ref{fig:choir_flow}.
-This feature simplifies the document update process, supporting DG1, by allowing any member to initiate updates and refine the knowledge rather than placing the entire responsibility on the manager.
-It lowers the barrier to documenting knowledge, thereby facilitating all lab members’ participation in organizational memory practices (DG4).
+\sys{} supports turning any Slack messages into reusable knowledge (\textbf{DG1}), allowing members to participate in organizational memory maintenance (\textbf{DG4}).
+Follow-up discussions after Q\&A sharing often contain answers worth documenting.
+When any lab member sees new knowledge worth keeping, they can summon \sys{} by mentioning \textsf{@CHOIR} (\orangecirclewrap{C} in \autoref{fig:ui_extract}). \sys{} then examines the conversation, identifies \emph{documentable} content, and drafts a suggested update (\orangecirclewrap{D}).
+The requester can edit this draft and press \emph{Suggest Update} to forward it to the manager (\orangecirclewrap{E}). \sys{} can be summoned anywhere in Slack—for example, if a professor shares a writing tip while giving feedback to a student, the professor can summon \sys{} to document that knowledge, as represented by the new start node in the bottom right corner of Figure~\ref{fig:choir_flow}.